 Leases - We determine if an arrangement contains a lease at inception.
 An arrangement contains a lease if it implicitly or explicitly identifies an asset to be used and conveys the right to control the use of the identified asset in exchange for consideration.
 As a lessee, we include operating leases in Operating lease right-of-use assets and Operating lease liabilities in our consolidated balance sheet.
 Right-of-use assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
 Operating lease right-of-use assets and liabilities are recognized upon commencement of the lease based on the present value of the lease payments over the lease term.
 As most of our leases do not provide an implicit interest rate, we use our incremental borrowing rate based on the information available at commencement date to determine the present value of lease payments.
 Our lease terms may include options to extend or terminate the lease.
 Options are included when it is reasonably certain that we will exercise that option.
-Lease terms are accounted for as variable lease payments.
+Lease expense for lease payments is recognized on a straight-line basis over the lease term.
+Amendments or modifications to lease terms are accounted for as variable lease payments.
 Leases with a lease term of 12 months or less are accounted for using the practical expedient which allows for straight-line rent expense over the remaining term of the lease.